QEF/SternheimerGW/test-suite/overview.md

 * evaluate the quasi particle eigenvalues using the Z factor
 * obtain the frequency dependent spectral function for all bands

-Test case: sgw\_licl
+Test case: gw\_licl
 --------------------

 Evaluate the dielectric constant for LiCl using the direct solver.
-Manually select the specialized solver for SGW.
+Manually select the specialized solver for SternheimerGW.

-The following SGW features are tested by this case
+The following SternheimerGW features are tested by this case

 * system with a gap
 * evaluate the dielectric function along the real axis